24 Best Bug Tracking Tools in 2026

 Pros: Its visual display is excellent as it helps you overview the progress of each task in real-time.

-Cons: App functionality, missing features, and a steep learning curve are downsides.
+Cons: App functionality, missing features, and complex onboarding are the downsides.

 Alternatives: ClickUp or Asana.

-Pricing: Free for 2 people, or $9 per user/monthly.
+Pricing: Free for 2 people, then from $11 per user/monthly.

 Want to collect website issues directly into Monday?
-See how Monday/Marker.io integration works
+See how the Monday/Marker.io integration works.

 13. Wrike